nashpitre/nashpitre.github.io/blog/_posts/getting-rid.md

+---
+layout: post
 Date: 8/25/16
-Permalink: getting-rid
+permalink: getting-rid

-# The easiest way to organize your stuff is to get rid of most of it
+title: The easiest way to organize your stuff is to get rid of most of it
+---

 [https://dl.dropboxusercontent.com/s/id2lvqq7dxerx4a/IMG\_5100.jpeg][1]